sap-tutorials/abap-core-development/tutorials/abap-environment-ips/abap-environment-ips.md

     ![View Credentials of service instance](BTP_ABAP_env_view_credentials.png)

-6. Choose the credentials that you have set earlier as service key for Identity Provisioning service.
+6. Choose the credentials that you have set earlier as service key for Identity Provisioning.
 Copy the **`username`**, **`password`** and **`url`** value for the next step.

     ![Get communication user credentials from service key](btp_service_key_get_credentials.png)-->